He was new to the class.

 I was no longer embarrassed to speak Serke in public (just as I was not embarrassed to speak English with a North-American accent).

 While as a student abroad, whenever I had to represent my country, I had always worn the national dress (daura suruwal and topi), after my year of teaching in Italy, I had abandoned that.
-(I have never worn a daura suruwal after I gave mine away to a student that year.
+(I have never worn daura suruwal since giving mine away to a student that year.
 When I have felt like, since then, I have actually worn a kohn (chuba in Tibetan), the traditional male attire of ethnic Tibetans.)

 After introducing myself to fellow Nepalese, whether in Nepal or outside, I had begun to add, just as a matter of course, “I’m NOT a Gurung, but a Bhote from Mustang.”